This page documents in pictures my July 5th 1999 visit to Slope

 Why Slope County?

 Slope County is interesting to me because fewer than 1000 people live in an area larger than the State of Rhode Island.
-The county seat, Amidon, is the smallest county seat in the USA with only 13 people.
+The county seat, Amidon, is a small county seat with only 30+ people living there.
 Even though a county seat, Amidon is so small that Rand McNally does not index it in their Road Atlas.
 Amidon is the seat of government for the county and the courthouse is there.

 Research on the Internet in 1999 about Slope County provided very little information and only one picture.
 I decided then that I'd photograph as much as I could in Amidon, Marmarth, and the surrounding countryside and build this webpage.
 I visited again in 2004 and spent four days in the county visiting with the locals and taking more pictures for this website.